ALarsonPi/jwt-pizza/curiosityReport.md

 ### Connecting MailGun to my own Domain
 I ended up learning a lot more about CNAME records, MX Mail records, and TXT records as well.
 I also learned that Mail Servers have a trust system and that if enough people mark mail from your website as SPAM these Mail Servers will stop trusting your website and will start to auto-direct mail to SPAM instead of people's main inbox.
 To avoid the danger of making one's main domain untrustworthy, mailgun recommended I create a subdomain to send my emails from.

 To prove your domain is trustworthy, you have to have a CNAME pointing to mailgun, some MX Mail records which allow incoming mail, and some TXT records which held some info about the subdomain, and held an RSA encryption key so that messages sent in the server would be protected by encryption along the way.
+Apparently, the MX records add even more trust for the email servers (even if we don't receive emails at that address) since the servers will ping the server to see which ones can both send and receive.

 After setting that all up, I added my last code change to the repo and pushed it - excited to see my email server get an email right to the top of my inbox, perfectly trusted.

 HOWEVER...

 ### Security Leaks
-Turns out that despite my best efforts to ensure that my keys remained in secrets and didn't make it into source control, a seemingly innocent file called Firebase-debug.logs was added to source control and had within it every key I had been trying to protect.
+Turns out that despite my best efforts to ensure that my keys remained in secrets and didn't make it into source control, a seemingly innocent file called `firebase-debug.logs` was added to source control and had within it every key I had been trying to protect.
 As soon as that file got committed instead of seeing my own email in my inbox, I saw a swarm of GitGuardian emails informing me of a leak.
 My MailGun account detected these and immediately disabled my account - demanding that I fix the breach before I could send any more emails.

+A few back and forth security measures (password resets, 2 Factor, rehashes) and an IT ticket to unsuspend my account later, I re-ran my code and lo and behold:
+An email came through into my inbox as expected.